 As high-speed winds impact your outdoor HVAC unit, they can loosen and even damage components, as well as blow dirt and debris into them.
 High-speed flying debris thrown around by powerful winds can leave some parts broken.
-Dust and particles blown into your unit can collect around the evaporation coils, leading to clogs.
+Dust and particles blown into your HVAC unit can collect around the evaporation coils, leading to clogs.
 Clogs offer a fitting environment for mold growth, which can ultimately affect the quality of air channeled in and out of your home.
 Clogs can also render the HVAC inefficient and unable to heat your home to the desired temperatures.
 Call an HVAC tech if your HVAC unit makes strange noises or doesn’t turn on after a storm.
 Of course, many storms are accompanied by rain, which has its own impact.

 Heavy rains can seriously affect the internal and external AC components, including your home’s ductwork.
 Outdoor unit components, such as the condenser coil and compressor coil, probably won’t suffer much.
 Thanks to damage-resistant copper and aluminum constructions, these elements are built to be strong and long-lasting.
 Likewise, electrical components that are well-maintained have solid sealing and insulation to protect them against moisture.
 However, heavy rains can cause your outdoor AC pad to shift, whether from the strength of the water against it, erosion, or destabilizing mud.
 That, in turn, can introduce water to the unit’s electrical parts, causing short-circuiting.